Thomasssb1/reddit-2-video/README.md

 The only **required** argument is `subreddit`.
 <br>
 ```
 --subreddit
--s -sort
+-s --sort
-  Options are: hot, new, top, rising
+Options are: hot (default), new, top, rising
+--comment-sort
+Options are: top (default), best, new, controversial, old, q&a
+--c
+Minimum number of comments (defaults to 8)
+--alternate=<alternate-tts(true/false),alternate-colour(true/false),title-colour(hex)>
+--[no-]post-confirmation
 --[no-]nsfw
---c
-  Minimum number of comments (defaults to "8")
+(defaults to on)
+--[no-]spoiler
+Add a spoiler to the video which hides the image/text before showing for 3s
+--[no-]ntts
+Determines whether to use neural tts which is generated locally or googles own TTS which requires internet.
+-u --[no-]upvotes
+Display upvotes on overlay
--d, --[no-]downvotes
+-d --[no-]downvotes
 Display downvotes on overlay
--a, --[no-]awards
+-a --[no-]awards
 Display awards on overlay
--v, --video-path
+-v --video-path=<path>
-  (defaults to video inside of defaults folder)
+(defaults to "../defaults/video1.mp4")
--m, --music-path
---[no-]spoiler
-  Add a spoiler to the video which hides the image/text before showing for 3s
+--music=<path,volume>
 --[no-]date
 Add date of when the post was uploaded to the overlay.
--o, --output
+-o --output
 Location where the generated file will be stored.
 --file-type
-    Options are: mp4, avi, mov, flv
+Options are: mp4 (default), avi, mov, flv
 --framerate
 The framerate used when generating the video - using a higher framerate will take longer and produce a larger file.
-    Options are: 15, 30, 45, 60, 75, 120, 144
+Options are: 15, 30, 45 (default), 60, 75, 120, 144
---timezone
-  Timezone to use when adding date to the post overlay
-    Options are: 'GMT', 'ECT', 'EET', 'PST', 'CST', 'EST'
+--[no-]verbose
 ```
 At the moment, the only supported args are: subreddit, sort, nsfw, c, o, file-type, framerate and comment-sort (undocumented).